Recent Work & Past Projects

 Circa 1865

-This safe, circa 1865-1870, is located inside the Piney-Creek Chop House and this is an excellent example of engineering art.
+This safe, circa 1865-1870, is located inside the Piney-Creek Chop House in Bastrop, TX.
+This is an excellent example of when art and engineering meet; the safe is beautiful.
 Constructed of a patented Crystalized Iron, it is the only metal which cannot be drilled by thieves.
 This was a particularly challenging photograph to make because, despite the wheels, the safe weighs a few thousand pounds and isn't going to be moved.
 This piece of history sits just inside the front door at the Chop House and there is only about 3 feet between the front of the safe and the facing wall.
 There was no way to photograph the entire safe in one image and in fact I shot this as a series of plates which were then merged into one image.
 The camera used was a Cambo Actus-G View Camera Body with a Nikon D850 body and a Mamiya 50mm medium format lens.
 The rise / fall and shift capability of the Actus body was the key in pulling off this shot.
 The image is made up of 12 plates and was shot with one light.
 For lighting I used a Broncolor Move pack and the Broncolor 120x180cm softbox camera right.
 The safe is quite large at close to 6ft in height so the large 6 ft. softbox worked perfectly to evenly light the safe.
 The shot-to-shot color accuracy of the Broncolor light was also very important when stitching together so many images to make up the forground.
+The middle photo shows a framed print hanging in the bar area at the Chop House.

 Lifestyle in Austin